diogogithub/gnu-social/DOCUMENTATION/SYSTEM_ADMINISTRATORS/CONFIGURE.md

 * `biolimit`: max character length of bio; 0 means no limit; null means to use the site text limit default.

 * `backup`: whether users can backup their own profiles.
-Defaults to true.
+Defaults to false.

 * `restore`: whether users can restore their profiles from backup files.
-Defaults to true.
+Defaults to false.

 * `delete`: whether users can delete their own accounts.
 Defaults to false.